Are you ready to speak with a doctor? Great! We’re glad you’ve made the decision to take this important next step in your research.

 The Connect program helps many doctors on RealSelf give an extra layer of customer service to potential customers like you.
 Connect team members take your request and contact you to connect you directly to the doctor’s office by phone.
 Remember—Connect team members are a direct line between RealSelf and the doctor’s office and they’re happy to help answer your questions.

-2. Who at the practice will I connect with?
+2. Who will I connect with at the practice?

 In addition to the medical staff, most practices offer patient care coordinators who also answer patient questions and set up consultations.
 Sometimes they assist the doctor by setting up in-office procedures or coordinating surgical procedures.
 You may also speak with a receptionist who takes phone calls, schedules appointments, and greets patients when they arrive at the office.

 3. Who will be performing my treatment?